Maintenance Training

 Lifeline Harrogate had a fire in one of their bedrooms.
 One of the residents heard the fire alarm going off.
 He thought it was an error in the system but then smelt the smoke.
 The resident then grabbed a fire extinguisher and went upstairs and successfully put the fire out.
 The damage was not too bad and could have been a lot worse.
 The fire was caused by an electric bed-sde lamp.
 The switch on the lamp was caught between the bed base and the mattress which caused a spark to ignite the mattress.
 Photos below show the damage and what was left of the bed-side lamp.
 The fire brigade came out but, as above, the fire was put out by then.

-The Fire Brigade gave us this document which showed us what to do after the fire;
+The Fire Brigade gave us guidance on what to do after the fire.

 Lifeline then completed a SAGIC application form under GP’s building insurance policy.
 There was an excess to pay but after that a payment was made to cover a re-decoration of the whole house, plus loss of rental income for the time it took to get the house back to normal.
 Thankfully the room next door was unaffected and was empty so the resident moved into there whilst these works were being carried out.